-There are four-three (3) planning paths that ultimately culminate in the PJM RTEP base case, also referred to as the planning model.
+There are fourthree (3) planning paths that ultimately culminate in the PJM RTEP-base case, also referred to as the planning model.
 Facilities identified in each path allow for the opportunity for early, full and transparent participation by interested PJM stakeholders.
-The four three paths include planning activities associated with: (i) projects planned for reliability (includingoperational performance and FERC Form No. 715 criteria), (ii) economic and public policy planningBaseline Projects, (ii) Supplemental Projects; and (iii) generation and transmission interconnection planning, and (iv) Supplemental Projects Customer-Funded Upgrades.
-Baseline Projects include projects planned for (i) reliability, (ii) operational performance, (iii) FERC Form No. 715 criteria, (iv) economic planning market efficiency projects and (v) public policy (planning (State Agreement Approach).
-Supplemental Projects refers to transmission expansion or enhancements not needed to comply with PJM reliability, operational performance, FERC Form No. 715, ereconomic criteria and notor State Agreement Approach projects.
+The fourthree paths areinclude planning activities associated with: (i) Baseline Projects, (ii) Supplemental Projects; and (iii) Customer-Funded Upgrades.
+Baseline Projects include projects planned for (i) reliability-planning, (ii) operational performance, (iii) FERC Form No. 715 criteria, (iv) economic planning, interconnection planning, and local planning.

+Reliability and and (v) public policy planning (State Agreement Approach).
+Supplemental Projects refers to transmission expansion or enhancements not needed to comply with PJM reliability, operational performance, FERC Form No. 715, economic planning facilities are criteria or State Agreement Approach projects.
 Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
 Projects planned through the Attachment M-3 Process include those that expand or enhance the transmission system and could include needs addressing transmission facilities at the end of their useful life as determined in accordance with good utility practice.
-Customer-Funded Upgrades refer to Network Upgrades, Local Upgrades or Merchant Network Upgrades identified pursuant to OATT Parts II, III and VI and paid for by the Interconnection Customer or Eligible Customer or voluntarily undertaken by a New Service Customer in fulfillment of an Upgrade
+Customer-Funded Upgrades refer to Network Upgrades, Local Upgrades or Merchant Network Upgrades identified pursuant to OATT Parts II, III and VI and paid for by the Interconnection Customer or Eligible Customer or voluntarily undertaken by a New Service Customer in fulfillment of an Upgrade Request.